A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Introduction

 \section{Introduction}

 In 1956, Arens and Eells \cite{MR81458} established that for every metric space $(X, d)$ there exist a real normed linear space $(V, \|*\|)$ and an isometric embedding $I\colon X\to V$ such that $I(X)$ is closed in $V$.
-Michael \cite{MR162222} pointed out that for every metric space $(X, d)$, we can take a real normed linear space $(V, \lVert *\rVert)$ and an isometric embedding $I\colon X\to V$ such that $I(X)$ is linearly independent over $V$.
-Using this observation, Michael provided a short proof of the Arens--Eells theorem.
+In later years, in the paper \cite{MR162222} on a short proof of the Arens--Eells theorem, Michael implicitly pointed out that the Arens--Eells theorem follows from the statement that for every metric space $(X, d)$, we can take a real normed linear space $(V, \lVert *\rVert)$ and an isometric embedding $I\colon X\to V$ such that $I(X)$ is linearly independent.
+Indeed, assume that the statement above is true, let $Y$ be the completion of a given metric space $(X, d)$, and take a normed linear space $W$ and an isometric embedding $J\colon Y\to W$ such that $J(Y)$ is linearly independent in $W$.
+Next we let $V$ be the linear subspace of $W$ generated by $J(X)$ and put $I=J|_{X}$.
+Since $J(Y)$ is linearly independent, we have $I(X)=V\cap J(Y)$.
+By the completeness of $Y$, we see that $J(Y)$ is closed in $W$, and hence $I(X)$ is closed in $V$, which is nothing but the Arens--Eells theorem.
+This argument can be found in \cite[Footnote (${}^{1}$)]{MR321026}, and a similar argument will be used in the proof of one of our main results (see Theorem \ref{thm:19main2}).